 Whistle and Pee!
-How to teach your horse to urinate on command.
+How to teach your horse to urinate with a whistle.

-- Some horses are habitual about where they like to urinate.
-In the crossties, in the arena, in a certain area in the paddock.
+Some horses are habitual about where they like to urinate.
+In the crossties, in the arena, in a particular area in the paddock.
 They also tend to be habitual about when they urinate, after exercise, for example.
-You can use this to your advantage as you teach them to pee on command.
+You can use this to your advantage as you teach them to urinate with a whistle.

-- You will need to be patient, consistent, and positive to teach your horse to urinate on command.
-It’s fairly easy to do this – you only need to do two things.
+- You must be patient, consistent, and positive to teach your horse to urinate on command.
+It’s relatively easy to do this – you only need to do two things.

 - You will need to associate urination with a sound, such as a whistle.
 First, you have to catch your horse in the act.
 In the stall, paddock, or where ever.
 Try and whistle the entire time your horse is urinating.